 Meaningful (i.e., tell you something meaningful about your service)

-Users can provide input to these two streams for Nobl9 to use to calculate their SLOs (time above the threshold, or good to total occurrences ratio).
-Keep in mind that the good and total queries are arbitrary: it's your responsibility to define them in a meaningful way such that
+Users can provide input to these two streams for Nobl9 to calculate their SLOs (time above the threshold or good-to-total / bad-to-total occurrences ratio).

-Incremental and non-incremental are two subtypes of the Ratio metric that depend on the method of counting data:
+Incremental and non-incremental are two subtypes of the ratio metric that depend on the method of counting data (see examples below):

 For the incremental method, we expect the value of a metric to be the current sum of some numerator.

-For the non-incremental method, we expect it to be the components of the sum.
+For the non-incremental method, we expect a metric value to be the sum's components.

-Example: Let's assume our metric is the number of requests from some HTTP server.
+Let's assume our metric is the number of requests from an HTTP server.
 If our data for the count of all requests looks like this:

 2021-01-01 01:20:00 = 100